JunhoJeon/depth_refine_reconstruct/egl_depthRenderer/README.md

     0 0 0 1
     $ _

-Pose files of a each scan of ScanNet can be extracted from *.sens file (see [here](https://github.com/ScanNet/ScanNet/tree/master/SensReader)).
+You can extract camera pose files of each scan from \*.sens file in ScanNet dataset (see [here](https://github.com/ScanNet/ScanNet/tree/master/SensReader)).

     $ make
     $ ./depthRenderer <path_to_ply_model> <path_to_poses_files> <path_to_output_depth> <frame_interval>